 What Makes the Best Index Funds

-- Matching Index Fund Holdings: Now we are getting into the science of indexing.
+- Matching Index Fund Holdings (Index Tracking): Now we are getting into the science of indexing.
 Investment analysts put together indexes (various lists of stocks or bonds) to create benchmarks for the purpose of measuring broad market averages.
 The best known indexes are the Dow Jones Industrial Average, The S&P 500 and the NASDAQ.
 Index funds seek to mirror the performance of a particular benchmark index.
 For example, most large-cap stock funds try to beat the best-fit index for large-cap stocks, the S&P 500.
-However, the objective of an S&P 500 Index fund is not to beat the index but to match it.
-To do this, the fund will hold the same stocks found within the S&P 500.
+However, the objective of an S&P 500 Index fund is not to "beat the index" but to match it, which means the fund will attempt to replicate the performance of the index.
+To do this, put simply, the fund will hold the same stocks found within the S&P 500.
 Therefore, the best stock index funds will do a good job of matching the list of stocks (holdings) represented in the benchmark index.
+Stock analysts my call this "low tracking error."

-- Using Proper Weighting Methods: To create an index fund, the management team will have to decide how much (the number of shares) of each holding on the list to purchase.
-The idea is to match the percentage weighting of the index itself.
+- Using Proper Weighting Methods: There is more to building an index fund than simply buying the securities represented in the index.
+To create an index fund, and insure good performance tracking, the management team and supporting staff will determine how much (the number of shares) of each holding on the list to purchase.
+The idea is to match the percentage "weighting" of the index itself.
 Indexes that rank the holdings so that the larger components are given larger percentage weights are called capitalization-weighted indexes (aka cap-weighted or market cap weighted indexes).
 The S&P 500 is an example of a cap-weighted index.
 Most index funds will mirror the cap-weighted index by buying shares of holdings to make the stocks with the largest capitalization the largest holding by percentage in the index fund.
 For example, if XYZ Corporation stock has the largest market capitalization, XYZ Corporation stock will represent the largest percentage of the index fund.

-- Sizing Things Up: In the indexing world, size matters.
-This holds true with most mutual funds in general.
+- Sizing Things Up: In the indexing world, size can matter.
 Large mutual fund companies, such as Vanguard, Fidelity and Charles Schwab have large numbers of investors and therefore they have the assets to effectively manage the fund (i.e. buy shares of holdings, provide liquidity to meet demand for investor withdrawals).
+By comparison, an index fund with a low amount of assets may find difficulty in keeping the portfolio properly weighted to the index.

 The Best S&P 500 Index Funds